CELL BUILDER REBUILD

 • Remaining frames: capped brood with emerging bees (no young larvae — young larvae compete with grafts for food)

-Lower medium boxes: 6 frames brood, 1 frame resources, 3 frames foundation or drawn comb.
-Queen roams freely through the lower deep.
+Lower medium boxes: 6 frames brood, 1 frame resources, 3 frames foundation or drawn comb per box.
+Queen roams freely through both mediums.

 !